 Scholarships are primarily awarded based on merit from donor funds with specific criteria.
-Therefore, satisfactory progress standards are different from those for financial aid.
-In most cases scholarship recipients must meet both financial aid SAP and scholarship SAP in the vast majority of cases.
-Scholarship recipients should refer to the standards below for any scholarships awarded.
+Therefore, there are additional satisfactory progress standards for scholarships than those for financial aid.
+Scholarship recipients must meet both financial aid SAP and scholarship SAP in the vast majority of cases.
+Scholarship recipients should also refer to the standards below with regard to any scholarships offered.

-General Eligibility: Scholarships are awarded to students who are admitted to degree-granting programs at the University of Nevada, Reno and continuing students who have completed the annual general scholarship application within MyNEVADA (available each November with a priority deadline of February 1 and final deadline of June 1).
-They are primarily awarded based on alignment with donor criteria and academic merit, thus a high standard of academic performance is expected.
-Each recipient receives an award notification directing them to review their scholarship's award criteria.
+General Eligibility: Scholarships are awarded to students who are admitted to degree-granting programs at the University of Nevada, Reno and continuing degree seeking students who completed the annual Graduate & Undergraduate scholarship application within MyNEVADA supplemental forms (available each October 1 with a priority deadline of February 1 and final deadline of May 31).
+Scholarships are primarily awarded based on alignment with donor criteria and academic merit, thus a high standard of academic performance is expected.
+Each recipient receives an award notification with the specific requirement of each scholarship.
 For multiple awards with differing requirements, adhering to the highest required standard is recommended.

-Satisfactory progress reviews only consider coursework and grades completed at the University of Nevada, Reno, with the exception of USAC and other formal study abroad programs offered through the University of Nevada, Reno.
+Scholarship satisfactory progress reviews consider only coursework and grades completed at the University of Nevada, Reno with the exception of USAC and other formal study abroad programs offered through the University of Nevada, Reno.
 Coursework completed at another institution, with the study abroad exception noted above, does not count towards semester and academic year credit and GPA minimums.

 Courses must be "semester based" to be included in the credit load.
 Open enrollment courses are not eligible for aid.
 The scholarship minimum enrollment at any level is 6 credits per semester.
 Students must enroll in classes that satisfy degree requirements to receive scholarships.
 Students are highly encouraged to use the "My Planner" function within MyNEVADA.